 Duygu Candarli is currently the primary supervisor of two postgraduate researchers (PGRs).
 She would be happy to supervise PhD theses in the areas of academic discourse, second language writing, corpus linguistics, writing assessment, phraseology, longitudinal and mixed methods research in applied linguistics.

 Dr Duygu Candarli’s research is at the intersection of language education and corpus linguistics.
 She is a mixed-methods researcher, with specific expertise in longitudinal research and quantitative data analysis methods.
-Her doctoral research, which combined the corpus linguistics methods and qualitative research methods, investigated phraseology in first and second language academic writing and provided new insights into developmental patterns of phraseology in different contexts.
+Her doctoral research, which combined corpus and qualitative research methods, investigated phraseology in first and second language academic writing and provided new insights into developmental patterns of phraseology in different contexts.
 She also has researched metadiscourse in essays written by first and second language novice writers and phraseology in research articles in English-medium journals, using corpus linguistics methods.
 She has published her research in leading journals of the field, including Journal of English for Academic Purposes, Reading and Writing, and Corpora.
-She is currently collaborating with researchers on the ESRC-funded research project ‘Linguistic Challenges of the Transition from Primary to Secondary School’ led by the University of Leeds to investigate school language at transition, using corpus linguistic methodologies.
+She is collaborating with researchers on the ESRC-funded research project ‘Linguistic Challenges of the Transition from Primary to Secondary School’ led by the University of Leeds to investigate school language at transition, using corpus linguistic methodologies.

 Dr Duygu Candarli’s teaching areas include: